farhanrafi9895/B12A06-Green-Earth/README.md

 #forEach():
 It purpose is executes a function for each element in an array.and It returns undefined .
-##filter ():
+##filter():
 filter () also creates a new array but containing only the elements that pass a given condition.

----

 3. What are arrow functions in ES6? answer:--
    ##arrow functions :

-arrow functions are a new way to write function introduced in ES6.They provide a shorter and cleaner syntax compared to traditional function expressions.
+arrow functions are a new way to write function introduced in ES6.They provide a shorter and cleaner syntax compared to traditional function expressions.They don't own any arguments.They can't be used as constructor.

 4. How does destructuring assignment work in ES6?

    answer:--
-   Destructing assignment is a shorthand in ES6 that allows unpacking values from arrays or properties from objects into distinct variables.It offers a more concise and readable way to extract data compared to traditional property access.
+   Destructing assignment is a shorthand in ES6 that allows unpacking values from arrays or properties from objects into distinct variables.It offers a more concise and readable way to extract data compared to traditional property access.It can be used in locations that receive data

 5. Explain template literals in ES6.
 How are they different from string concatenation? answer:--